-In this segment, partners from the Department of Health and Human Services (HHS), Social Security Administration (SSA) and the Department of Housing and Urban Development (HUD) will share new results and lessons learned from conducting repeated experimental tests.
-These leaders will address priority topics such as overprescribing of certain medications, energy cost-savings, and making government communications more effective.
+Partners from the Social Security Administration (SSA), the Department of Housing and Urban Development (HUD), the Department of Health and Human Services (HHS) and the General Services Administration will share new results and lessons learned from conducting repeated experimental tests.
+We’ll address priorities like overprescribing of certain medications, energy cost-savings, and improving the effectiveness of government communications.

-- Katherine Bent (Associate Commissioner; Office of Research, Demonstration and Employment Support; SSA) will discuss how SSA administrative data has been used to communicate program eligibility about Supplemental Security Income.
+- Katherine Bent (Associate Commissioner, Office of Research, Demonstration and Employment Support; Social Security Administration) will discuss how SSA administrative data has been used to communicate program eligibility about Supplemental Security Income.

-- Calvin Johnson (Deputy Assistant Secretary; Policy Development and Research; Office of Research, Evaluation and Monitoring; HUD) will discuss how HUD’s Division of Affordable Housing and Building Technology is working with Housing Authorities to use Wireless Energy Modules to measure energy use and test efforts to drive down energy costs.
+- Calvin Johnson (Deputy Assistant Secretary, Policy Development and Research; Office of Research, Evaluation and Monitoring; HUD) will discuss how HUD’s Division of Affordable Housing and Building Technology is working with Housing Authorities to use Wireless Energy Modules to measure energy use and test energy cost saving efforts.

-- Mary Steffel (Assistant Professor, Northeastern University) will review key lessons from repeat testing to design effective government communications.
+- Anahita Reilly (Chief Customer Officer, Office of Customer Experience; GSA) will review key lessons from repeat testing to design effective government communications.

-This segment will highlight findings from tests with HHS, the Department of Veterans Affairs (VA), Louisiana Department of Health and Centers for Medicare and Medicaid Services (CMS) on low-cost and scalable program changes to improve vaccination rates among various populations such as Veterans, children and adolescents, and adults 65 and over.
+We’ll highlight findings from tests with HHS, the Department of Veterans Affairs (VA), Louisiana Department of Health and Centers for Medicare and Medicaid Services (CMS) on low-cost and scalable program changes to improve vaccination rates among various populations like Veterans, children, and adults 65 and over.

-- Gretchen Chapman (Professor, Carnegie Mellon University) will share how behavioral science insights have played a role in increasing vaccination rates in previous studies
+- Gretchen Chapman (Professor, Carnegie Mellon University) will explain how behavioral science insights have played a role in increasing vaccination rates in previous studies.